Prologue The beginning

 In the beginning it wasn’t our kind who chose to reveal ourselves.
 I remember like it was yesterday, I was sitting in the living room looking for something to watch on the television.
 My parents were out doing whatever it was they did.

 From a young age I was told I was special.
-I always thought it was because I was considered royalty, but we’ll touch on that later.
+I always thought it was because I was considered royalty, but the title I held got ripped away from me when a psychopath took over.
 The world went dark and a few years went by.
 The world appeared the same during the day, but when night fell it was as though it had been covered by a black blanket.
 It was as though the wild took the world back from those who had abused its generosity.

 My dad stopped being around so much because he was expected to assist in the transition of the new world.
 This was a tenuous task assigned by the other council members.
 The few times my father was around, we would ask for him to come out with us.
 However; the response was always the same.
 “Not now my sweet, I am far too busy.”, “Some other time my darling” or some other variation.
 It was infuriating really.
 He would never inform us what he was working on or why it took up so much of his time.
 He was always reluctant to involve us in his work.
 Anytime I began to prod my father for information he would quickly change the subject.